mia-platform/ai-rag-template/README.md

 cp default.env local.env
 ```

-- Modify the values of the environment variables in the newly created file (for more info, refer to the [Overview and Usage](./docs/10_Overview_And_Usage.md#environment-variables) page)
+- Modify the values of the environment variables in the newly created file
 - Create a configuration file located in the path defined as the `CONFIGURATION_PATH` value in the environment variables file.
 As example, you can copy the `default.configuration.json` file into a new file called `local.configuration.json` with the following command:

 ```sh
 cp default.configuration.json local.configuration.json
 ```

-- Modify the values of the configuration in the newly created file, accordingly to the definitions included in the [Overview and Usage](./docs/10_Overview_And_Usage.md#configuration) page.
+- Modify the values of the configuration in the newly created file, accordingly to the definitions included in the [Configuration paragraph](#configuration)

 ### Startup